 Start at the library home page, and click the Databases tab at left.
 Click the initial letter of the database you are looking for in the A-Z listing, or browse the titles on the page.
 Click the name of the database you are looking for.

-PubMed has been available since 1996.
-Its more than 31 million references include the MEDLINE* database plus the following types of citations:
+The PubMed database includes the MEDLINE database plus the following types of citations:

 PubMed citations come from: